ziyanc080/HW3_1/README.md

 Please compute the time complexity of your implementation.

 Answer:

+Firstly, a for loop is used and it will iterate n times to go through all the lements in the string.
+Inside the for loop, we have stack push and pop operation, both of them take O(1) to complete.
+Besides, we have normal value assignment, which takes O(1) as well.

+So, the total run time complexity is O(n).

 ## Optional Question

 The goal of this section is to introduce you to more challenging questions and some common problems in coding and algorithms.